alinggolee/alinggolee.github.io/data/W12/content-en.md

 ### Structural Change: Instead of just teaching victims to "block and report," how can we demand a structural reform of the digital systems themselves?

-## Closing Synthesis
+## Closing Reflection

-"Digital gender-based violence is a systemic issue.
+Digital gender-based violence is a systemic issue.
 To stop it, we must move from individual reactions to structural transformation.
-Prevention is not just about being safe; it’s about changing the digital architecture".
+Prevention is not just about being safe; it’s about changing the digital architecture.